Skip to main content

 #

-• The more senators we have, the less power they have.
+• The more senators we have, the less power each one has.

 #

 I am a follower of the middle way.
 We, as people often argue over two polar extremes of worlds we already know really well.
-It takes some bravery to take a moment, sit down and think critically about the sitution.
-I am a firm believer in the rights of people, and I am a firm believer in the rights of business entities to conduct business.
+It takes some bravery to take a moment, sit down, and think critically about the situation.
+I am a firm believer in the rights of people and I am a firm believer in the rights of business entities to conduct business.
 Both are true.

 We need to define the “corporation”